-Incorporating: Coursework; Submission Deadlines; Word Limits; Referencing; Examinations (including papers, invigilation, student code of conduct, vivas, resits, additional arrangements and retention of scripts); Confidentiality; Disclosure of Marks.

-Note: This section should be read in conjunction with Section 3b

-Procedures Governing the Marking and Moderation of Assessments and University guidance on online submission and feedback which is available from Learning and Teaching Enhancement.
+Note: This section should be read in conjunction with Section 3b Procedures Governing the Marking and Moderation of Assessments and On-line submission and feedback of coursework: Procedures and good practice guidelines, available from the CAPE StaffHUB pages.
 Special arrangements for partners may apply.